 Third, the prevalence of alcohol and drugs on college campuses is a prime reason to keep guns out.
 According to a study by the National Center on Addiction and Substance Abuse at Columbia University, “[n]early half of America’s 5.4 million full-time college students abuse drugs or drink alcohol on binges at least once a month.”
 For college gun owners, the rate of binge drinking is even higher – two-thirds.
 Alcohol “is involved in 90% of campus rapes, and in 95% of the violent crime on campus.”
 Almost 700,000 students between the ages of 18 and 24 are assaulted each year by another student who has been drinking.
 If guns were involved, those assaults would be much more likely to be fatal .

 Please sign the attached petition to show the Texas Legislature that guns are not welcome on Texas university campuses.

-If you'd like to sign another petition by Students for Gun Free Schools in Texas use:
+Go here to sign another petition by Gun Free UT.

 With my thanks and best wishes,

 University of Texas at Austin Chief of Police and former Chief of Staff of the Austin Police Department, Robert Dahlstrom, states that handguns on campus “would definitely complicate law enforcement on campus.”
 Current Austin Police Chief Art Acevedo has also spoken out against the bills as has The Texas Association of College and University Police Administrators.
 According to a study in the Journal of American College Health, 86% of campus police chiefs in the U.S think "concealed campus carry" is a bad idea.